lawrencel13110123/Burger/README.md

    * Express
    * `burger.js`

-4. Create the `router` for the app, and export the `router` at the end of your file.
+4. Create the `router` for the app, and export the `router` at the end of the file.

 #### View setup

-1. Inside your `burger` directory, create a folder named `views`.
+1. Inside the `burger` directory, create a folder named `views`.

    * Create the `index.handlebars` file inside `views` directory.